uier/regex-tutorial/slides.md

 Vocabulary

 - refactor
-  : restructure (the source code of an application or piece of software)
+  : (verb) restructure the source code of an application or piece of software
     so as to improve operation without altering functionality.
   example:
     Sometimes, developers prefer to rewrite from scratch rather than